-In addition, the applicant must complete and pass the Department's Basic Training course for potential AFH providers.
+In addition, the applicant must complete and pass the Department's Basic Training course and exam for potential AFH providers.

 Staff from the Oregon Department of Human Services (DHS), Aging and People with Disabilities (APD), or the Area Agency on Aging (AAA) offices verify the qualifications of the caregiver and then determine the classification of the adult foster home.
-Representatives from this staff also conduct annual licensing inspections in the adult foster homes, and investigate complaints and concerns if they arise.
+Representatives from the local office also conduct annual licensing inspections in the adult foster homes, and investigate complaints and concerns if they arise.

 How much are adult foster home licensees paid?

 Adult foster home licensees in Oregon are independent business owners.
 They are not employees of the State of Oregon.
 There are two payment options for these types of businesses.
 One option is private pay, where the resident has a contract with the licensee to pay a certain amount of money each month in return for specific care and services.
 The contract between the resident and the licensee should include the basic monthly rate** which includes the following:

 Additional fees may be assessed for care and services** in addition to the basic rate, such as:

 - Dementia care.

 **These services and costs vary between homes and must be explicit in the contract.